Begin Main Content Area

 When you visit any of PennDOT's Photo License Centers to get your photo taken for a driver's license or identification (ID) card, you may choose to have the "Organ Donor" designation printed on your product.
 Customers under the age of 18 are required to have consent of a parent or guardian.
 There is no additional fee to have this designation placed on your driver's license or ID card at the time the photo is taken.

-You can also register online to become an organ donor.
-The entire process takes less than 90 seconds and has the potential to save or enhance many lives.
+You can also register online to become an organ donor at any time, including when you renew or request a replacement product.
+The entire process is quick and easy and has the potential to save or enhance many lives.
 Once the organ donor designation is added, you will receive a confirmation card, which must be carried with you until the time of your driver's license or identification card renewal.
+If the designation is added when you renew or request a replacement product, the designation will be printed on your new product.

 If, after you have received your license or ID card, you decide to add or remove the "Organ Donor" designation before your license or ID card expires, you must fill out either form DL-80 (PDF) for a non-commercial driver's license, form DL-80CD (PDF) for a commercial driver's license or form DL-54B (PDF) for a photo ID card and pay the required fee to receive an updated product.